Blog

 = 1.015

-= 101.5% NDR
+= 101.5% NDR.

 How Net Dollar Retention Can Be Misleading

-NDR does have the potential to be misleading if calculated incorrectly.
 When using NDR to assess the growth rate of your company, there are a couple things to keep in mind.
 First, make sure the numbers in your NDR calculation are all from the same period of time.
-Don’t pull an annual total from 2019 and another from a one-month period in 2021 and expect a good snapshot of growth or losses.

 Second, make sure you’re accurately tracking other key metrics related to revenue growth alongside your NDR, such as churn, customer retention, customer acquisition costs, and customer lifetime value, to name a few.
-Using any one metric in a vacuum won’t give you a comprehensive picture of your company’s health.

 Interested in Improving Your Customer Onboarding Experience?